jose-guedes-trilogy/KayakoAutotester/README.md

 The command writes YAML under `mcp/flows/autogen/` plus specs inside `tests/generated/`, one per URL and per composite (e.g., `composite-add-internal-note-<slug>.spec.ts`).
 Conversation list specs always navigate to `env.KAYAKO_INBOX_VIEW_URL`, which is computed from `KAYAKO_AGENT_URL` + `KAYAKO_INBOX_VIEW_ID` (default `1`).
 Override that env var at runtime to exercise another view without regenerating specs.

+Reusable surface templates live in `mcp/flows/templates/` (e.g., `template-inbox-default-view`, `template-conversation-internal-note`, `template-conversation-apply-macro`).
+Drop new YAML files there with a `urlPattern`, and the generator will automatically match crawl URLs to those flows.

+## Data & State Seeding

+- Populate deterministic fixtures under `storage/seeds/*.yml` (tickets, macros, future users/orgs). `npm run seed:data` reads these files, logs intended mutations to `storage/changes.log`, and will eventually call the Kayako API/UX flows to hydrate/reset the sandbox.
+- Use the ledger to audit what the tests changed and to drive future teardown hooks that revert the environment when the pipeline finishes.

 ## Reporting & Dashboard

 - Orchestrator endpoints now expose aggregated crawl/test metadata (`GET /api/reporting`, `GET /api/crawls`).
 The React dashboard (`ui/`) surfaces these metrics via an “Automation Status” card that shows crawl counts, latest structure capture, pending selector suggestions, generated spec count, and run pass/fail totals.
+- The dashboard also reflects pipeline status/history (powered by `/api/pipeline`) and exposes a one-click “Start pipeline” CTA that maps to `/api/pipeline/start`.
 - Use `npm --prefix ui run dev` (or the combined `npm run control:dev`) to launch the dashboard; it fetches `/api/reporting` on load, and you can refresh manually to watch crawl/capture/test pipelines progress.
 - CI hooks (planned) will chain: crawl (`npm run crawl:kayako`) → capture (`npm run capture:structure`) → selector suggestion review (`npm run selectors:suggest`) → test generation (`npm run generate:tests`) → execution.
 Each step tags artifacts with `KAYAKO_CRAWL_ID` so the dashboard and orchestrator APIs can present consistent reporting.